Elite scientists recognised

 Professor Andrew Baird who is using an integrated approach, including novel molecular tools, morphology and breeding trials, to explore species boundaries in the stony coral genus Acropora.

-Associate Professor David Bourne investigates the microbial and ecological drivers that underpin coral health and disease on the Great Barrier Reef.
+Professor David Bourne investigates the microbial and ecological drivers that underpin coral health and disease on the Great Barrier Reef.

 Professor Terry Hughes’ research focuses on climate change and coral bleaching, and the linkages between the ecology of reefs and their importance for societies and economies.